Matt-Murungi/nexgo_printer/README.md

 # n3_pos_print_plugin

-This plugin allows you to print receipts using a NexGo POS Terminal.
+This flutter plugin allows you to print receipts using a NexGo POS Terminal.

 ## Getting Started

 This project is a starting point for a Flutter [plug-in package](https://flutter.dev/developing-packages/),